ganelson/inweb/guide/Chapter 1/Commentary in Markdown.md

 	   * Nested item 2.
 	3. Third item.

-...though a quaint feature of Markdown is that it ignores the numbers actually used in the text, and applied its own counting from 1.
+...though a quaint "feature" of Markdown is that it ignores the numbers actually used in the text, and applies its own counting from 1; so if you write a list numbered as 3, 4, 5, it will still come out as 1, 2, 3.

 1. First item.
 2. Second item.